saminmahmud/FreshBasket-Backend/README.md

 # FreshBasket Backend
-A scalable, production-ready grocery delivery backend built with **Django**, **Django REST Framework**, and **Django Channels**.
-FreshBasket provides REST APIs together with real-time order tracking using WebSockets, enabling customers to monitor delivery partners live.
+A scalable, production-ready grocery delivery backend built with **Django**, **Django REST Framework**, **Django Channels**, and **Celery**.
+FreshBasket provides REST APIs together with real-time order tracking, asynchronous background task processing, Redis-powered caching, and containerized local development with Docker.

 ## Features

 *   **User Management**: JWT-based authentication, user registration with email verification, and distinct user roles (Customer, Delivery Partner, Admin).
 *   **Product Catalog**: Complete CRUD operations for products and categories.
+Data is cached using Redis to reduce database queries and improve API response times.
 *   **Advanced Filtering & Search**: Filter products by category and price range, with full-text search on product names.
+*   **Order Processing**:
-*   **Order Processing**: Create and manage orders with support for Cash on Delivery and online payments via SSLCommerz.
+    *   Create and manage orders with support for Cash on Delivery and online payments via SSLCommerz.
+    * Order confirmation emails are sent in the background using Celery.
+*   **Stock Management**:
-*   **Stock Management**: Automatic stock reduction upon order confirmation and restoration upon cancellation.
+    *   Automatic stock reduction upon order confirmation and restoration upon cancellation.
+    * Low-stock notification emails are automatically sent to administrators.
 *   **Delivery Workflow**:
     *   Admins can confirm and assign orders to delivery partners or cancel them.
     *   Delivery partners can update order statuses (Packed, Out for Delivery, Delivered).